ajestudillo/project/content/project/Out-group effects/index.md

 #  name: Follow
 #  url: https://twitter.com/georgecushen
 #slides: example
-summary: How do we process faces from other-group members, such as other-race or other-age faces?
+summary: How do we process faces from out-group members, such as those of different races or ages?
 tags:
 - Neuromodulation
 - Face Processing